qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   * Identify tool derived length, perimeter and area values
   * Default unit shown in measure dialog

 The :guilabel:`Coordinate and Bearing display` allows you to choose and customize the bearing format and the format of units to use to display the mouse coordinate in the status bar and the derived coordinates shown via the identify tool.

-Finally, you can set a :guilabel:`Project predefined scales` list, which overrides the global predefined scales.

 .. _figure_general_tab: